 Enrollment is complete only when Sotheby’s Institute of Art - London has received the required course fee within the specified deadline.
 Payment of the fee is regarded as acceptance of the Institute’s Terms and Conditions of Enrollment in their entirety.
 The Institute reserves the right to ask a student to withdraw from a course at any time should any part of the fee remain unpaid.

 Fees cover all lectures, seminars, practical sessions, use of campus facilities, and out-of-London study trips.

 All other accommodation costs and personal expenses are not included in the fee and are the responsibility of the student.

 Cancellation of course by the Institute

-If the Institute cancels your Course, it will notify you in writing as far in advance as possible and refund your deposit and any Course and travel fees that you have paid.
+If the Institute cancels your Course, it will notify you as far in advance as possible and refund any fees you have paid to Sotheby’s Institute of Art.
 Other than refunding your fees, the Institute accepts no liability for expenses or losses you or any third party may incur because of a Course’s cancellation.